keturiosakys/zed-fp-studio/README.md

 Once you have a running instance of Fiberplane Studio, that has registered some traces, you can use the extension to query those traces in your Zed Assistant queries.

 To query a trace simply type `/trace` in you Zed Assistant and then select the trace you want to query.
 The extension will then fetch and expand the trace in a readable `json` format.

+## Limitations

+The extension currently only supports the Fiberlane Studio running locally on `localhost:8788`, as there is currently no way to configure it from the Zed editor.